Marigold Orzo with Roasted Tomatoes

 • Olive oil and salt for roasting

-• 1/3 cup gem marigold petals, from around 50 flowers, green stems removed
+• 1 cup gem marigold petals, from around 100 flowers, green stems removed.
+Yes, this is a labor of love.

 • Pepper to taste